Tokyo National Museum: Kuroda Kinenkan (Kuroda Memorial Hall)

 The Kuroda Memorial Hall (黒田記念館, Kuroda Kinenkan) holds a collection of works by the important Western-style (yōga) artist Kuroda Seiki.
 Its collection presently comprises 126 oil paintings and 170 drawings, as well as sketchbooks, letters, &c.
 Located northwest of the main museum compound, it has free admission and separate hours of operation (9:30 AM–5:00 PM, with the last admission at 4:30).

 Designed by Okada Shinichirō, the hall was built in 1928 as part of Kuroda's bequest to use part of his fortune "to fund projects to promote art".
 In 1930, it became the headquarters of the Art Research Institute, which became the Tokyo Research Institute for Cultural Properties.
 The TRICP moved in 2000, with the Kuroda Memorial Hall reopening as a public gallery the next year.
 In 2007, its administration was transferred to the Tokyo National Museum, which renovated it before reopening it on 2 January 2015.
 Admission was originally restricted to two-week periods in January, Spring, and Autumn but it is presently open whenever the main museum is.

 The exhibition on the second floor consists of 4 rooms: the Kuroda Memorial Room, the Reading Room, the Audiovisual Room, and the Collection Highlights Gallery.
 There is also a cafe on the first and second floors.

 Shiryokan (Research and Information Center)

 The Research and Information Center (資料館, Shiryōkan) holds books, magazines, images, and other documents relating to history, archaeology, and the fine and applied arts in Japan, Asia, and the Middle East.

 The Research and Information Center was opened in 1984.
 The floor open to the public includes two reading rooms, an exhibition area, and counters for requesting items held in the archives on the other floors.
 Free access is available without admission to the rest of the museum through the compound's west gate.

+Operating budget issues

+The Japanese government's cultural budget is consistently low compared to similarly developed countries: in 2017, the cultural budget was one-fifth that of France and one-third that of South Korea.
+The Tokyo National Museum's annual budget is ¥2 billion, which is one-seventeenth that of the Louvre, one-fifth that of the British Museum, and one-third that of the National Museum of Korea.
+By 2023, the museum was struggling to delay repairs to cultural assets and pay utility bills for its facilities due to rising electricity and other costs.
+The museum has asked the government to increase its budget, but the request has not been granted.
+The museum's director often complains about its plight in the media.

+Publications

+The museum has published a number of books about its collection and special exhibitions, including the following: